Dexter Jackson (linebacker)

-Dexter Jackson (born March 19, 1988) is an American football linebacker who is currently a free agent.
-He played college football at the Bethune–Cookman University and attended Edward H. White High School in Jacksonville, Florida.
-He has also been a member of the Milwaukee Mustangs, Orlando Predators, Tampa Bay Storm and Jacksonville Sharks.
+Dexter Jackson (born March 19, 1988) is an American former professional football linebacker who played in the Arena Football League (AFL) for the Milwaukee Mustangs, San Jose SaberCats, Orlando Predators, Tampa Bay Storm, Jacksonville Sharks, and Baltimore Brigade..
+He played college football at Bethune–Cookman University.

 Early life

-Jackson attended Edward H. White High School.
+Jackson attended Edward H. White High School in Jacksonville, Florida.

 College career

 Jackson attended Bethune–Cookman University from 2006 to 2009, where he was a Second Team All-Mid-Eastern Athletic Conference selection as a defensive lineman.

 Professional career

-Milwaukee Mustangs

 On December 12, 2010, Jackson was assigned to the Milwaukee Mustangs.
 Jackson was again assigned to the Mustangs on October 12, 2011.
 On April 16, 2012, Jackson was placed on reassignment.

-San Jose SaberCats

 On April 18, 2012, Jackson was traded to the San Jose SaberCats for future considerations.
 Jackson finished the season injured reserve.

-Orlando Predators

 Jackson was assigned to the Orlando Predators on a two-year deal prior to the 2013 season.
 Jackson was reassigned on May 16, 2013, but was assigned again to the Predators on May 23, 2013.